eellak/gsoc2019-ltsp/man/ltsp.8.md

 Developers of other packages may use symlinks to ltsp.sh in order to run applets, as long as the symlink name is **ltsp-**_applet_.

+## NEW NOTES
+1) The VMs are user-owned.
+We don't want to place the generated images or the copied kernels in the same dir, as we'll end up having root owned files in the user folder.

+2) The export dir will be root-owned.
+Chroots need to be there too, and it's fine, they're owned by root.

+3) TFTP can go in /srv/tftp.
+Multiple NFS exports can be defined;
+but only one TFTP base dir.
+Hence, /srv/tftp/ltsp for ltsp.
+Maybe /srv/ltsp/tftp can be ok too as the default, np.
+Subdirs vs not as well; normally only 2 subdirs there.

+4) `ltsp image x86_32` should be able to find it in the user VMs without an absolute path.
+So, the following symlinks should be used:
+/srv/ltsp/x86_64 => /
+/srv/ltsp/x86_32 => /home/administrator/VirtualBox VMs/x86_32/x86_32-flat.vmdk

 ## OPTIONS
 LTSP by default places everything under _/srv/ltsp_, but that can be configured by passing one or more of the following parameters:

 **-b**, **--base-dir=**_/srv/ltsp_
-  This is where the chroots or VMs are; so when you run `ltsp image x86_64`, it will search for a directory named **/srv/ltsp/x86_64**; otherwise you'd need to provide the full path, for example `ltsp image /home/username/VMs/x86_64`.
+  This is where the chroots or VMs are; so when you run `ltsp image name`, it will search for **/srv/ltsp/name**.
+If that name is a directory that contains /proc, it's considered a chroot; if it's a file, it's considered a VM.
+You may use symlinks, for example `ln -s / /srv/ltsp/x86_64` creates a symlink to the server installation to be used as an image source (chrootless setup), while `ln -s "/home/administrator/VirtualBox VMs/x86_32/x86_32-flat.img" /srv/ltsp/x86_32` specifies a VirtualBox VM as a source for 32bit clients.
+  Note that full paths are **not** supported as they'd make things more complicated; for example, `ltsp image /` would require a `--name` parameter to specify the image name; while creating the symlink allows you to run `ltsp image` later on to update all images.

 **-e**, **--export-dir=**_/srv/ltsp_
-  The exported directory is used by `ltsp config nfs`, to generate an appropriate /etc/exports; by `ltsp image`, to generate the squashfs file in $EXPORT_DIR/$image/ltsp.img; by `ltsp config ipxe`, to create the appropriate kernel command lines for **nfsroot=**; and by `ltsp config nbd`, to create appropriate [sections], for people still using NBD and trying to match ROOTPATH between NFS/NBD.
+  The exported directory is used by `ltsp config nfs`, to generate an appropriate /etc/exports; by `ltsp image`, to generate the squashfs file in $EXPORT_DIR/images/$image.img; by `ltsp config ipxe`, to create the appropriate kernel command lines for **nfsroot=**; and by `ltsp config nbd`, to create appropriate [sections], for people still using NBD and trying to match ROOTPATH between NFS/NBD.

 **-h**, **--help**
   Display a help message.